kingjamez/DIY_VPForce_FFB_Yoke/README.md

 The above box will bolt to an aluminum gantry plate and ride along a section of 8020x400mm rail.
 Here is a link to the rail but these are universal and any vendor of the 4x wide 20 series aluminum vslot extrusion should work the same. https://a.co/d/cz4xqeC

 The gantry plate came from Amazon but you can cut one out along with the other parts. https://a.co/d/fDJAr2g .
 The important part is that the holes have provisions for 7mm essentric nuts that allow fine tuning of the alignment of the wheels to the rail.
+I eventually plan to merge the gantry plate and the bottom of the motor mount into one piece.
+However the width of the 86BLF04 motor matches very well with the location of the holes for the bolts that hold the wheels that I decided to tackle that problem in V2.
+So V1 will require the gantry plate and the motor mount box will just bolt to the gantry plate.

 ![image](2080_Gantry.jpg)